 The Occupational Therapy, Radiography, LPN and Registered Nursing programs require separate applications in addition to the SWCC Application for Admissions.

-Allied Health applications are due in Admissions by January 15 for fall admission.
+Radiography Program applications are due in Admissions by January 15 for fall admission.
+OTA, Registered Nursing & Practical Nursing Applications are accepted until February 15 for fall admission.

 Required application materials include: